TorstenR/StreamCapture/README.md

 - When multiple channels are available, it orders them based on some heuristics (e.g. higher quality first)
 - Email alerting for what's scheduled and what's done
 - Cycles through multiple servers if supplied to find the fastest one
-- Uses (limited) heuristics to determine channel quality and switches to better channels if necessary.  (working to improve)
+- Uses user defined heuristics to determine best channel and then switches to better channels if necessary.
 - Detects "stalls" by monitoring the file size every 10 seconds
 - Should be able to start and "forget about it" and simply watch the results on plex (or whatever you use)